 2021 Delivery Program Strategy 2.1 Create welcoming towns and villages that are vibrant, accessible and foster a sense of community.
 2018/19 Operational Plan Activity Performance Measure Division Team 2.1.1 Partner with Snowy Hydro, RDA, CRJO and State government to identify and pursue economic benefits/impacts expected from Snowy 2.0, including holding regional briefings and workshops to identify issues and opportunities.
 This should include targeted discussions around employment opportunities, potential works packages for local providers, training and development opportunities and community contribution opportunities.
-Completion of the workshops, action list and delivery of the priority actions.
+Council will continue to work in partnership with Snowy hydro to ensure communities benefit where possible.
 Strategy and Place Economic Development 2.1.2 Pursue funding to complete long term spatial planning for our region.
 This would include working with regional partners to complete a long term snowy valleys region growth strategy that uses a spatial planning approach to identify future requirements around land use, infrastructure, government services, social facilities and environmental preservation.
 Completion of the strategy.
 Strategy and Place Economic Development